To CPL, or not to CPL? What we have not learned about the dark energy equation of state

-The conclusion is clear: CPL, by adding the information that second and higher derivatives of $w_\mathrm{DE}(a)$ with respect to $a$ vanish---information that is not derived from the actual data and not necessarily demanded by physical models---unjustifiably excludes the Universe currently being dominated by constant vacuum energy and unjustifiably excludes many dynamical (non-phantom) dark energy models, such as minimally-coupled quintessence (see, e.g., \rcite{QuintessenceDESIL:2025}), as the cause of cosmic acceleration.
+The conclusion is clear: the CPL parametrization, by imposing that the second and higher derivatives of $w_\mathrm{DE}(a)$ with respect to $a$ vanish---information that is neither derived from the data nor necessarily required by physical models---unjustifiably excludes the possibility that the Universe is currently dominated by constant vacuum energy and also excludes many dynamical (non-phantom) dark energy models, such as minimally coupled quintessence (see, e.g., \rcite{Akrami:2025zlb}), as viable explanations for cosmic acceleration.
+More specifically, it provides evidence for phantom-like dark energy at high redshifts, a class of models for which the CPL parametrization was not designed and should not be used, similarly to other regions of the dark energy zones of avoidance, for which additional parameters in the expansion are required to capture the underlying dynamics.

-We should, however, emphasize that we do not claim that the DESI data do not imply the presence of dynamical dark energy---taking the data at face value, the Akaike information criterion suggests a preference for some evolution of the dark energy equation of state at some time in the past (though the too-low $\chi^2/\mathrm{dof}$ might give one pause when drawing that conclusion).
-We rather stress that one should not use the two-parameter constraints on the current value of the equation of state, $w_0$, and of its first derivative, $w_a$, based on the CPL Taylor expansion, to draw conclusions about theoretical models of dark energy.
+This is not an argument in favor of higher-order phenomenological parametrizations, but rather an argument that while phenomenological parametrizations may be useful for frequentist testing of models, they are dangerous when used to draw conclusions about how to repair models that fail such a test.
+We also emphasize that we do not claim here that the DESI data do not imply the presence of dynamical dark energy---taking the data at face value, the Akaike information criterion suggests a preference for some evolution of the dark energy equation of state at some time in the past (though the too-low $\chi^2/\mathrm{dof}$ should give one pause when drawing that conclusion).
+We instead stress that one should not use the two-parameter constraints on the current value of the equation of state, $w_0$, and its first derivative, $w_a$, based on the CPL Taylor expansion, to draw conclusions about theoretical models of dark energy, especially for the vast majority of models that lie beyond the regime of validity of the CPL parametrization as a physics-based model.

+This calls for strong caution when the CPL parametrization is applied to current high-precision cosmological data.
+The CPL parametrization is still widely used as a figure of merit in analyses by major observational collaborations without clearly emphasizing these limitations; consequently, misunderstandings about its regime of validity can directly affect the physical interpretation of observational results.

+It is also important to note that other concerns have been identified with the use of the standard BAO analysis techniques, especially in the context of extensions to standard flat-$\Lambda$CDM cosmology (cf. \rcite{Anselmi:2018vjz,Anselmi:2022exn}).

 Moreover, one should be careful when using similar two-parameter extensions to test $\Lambda$CDM and to draw conclusions about its dark energy alternatives.
 Examples are some of the parametrizations studied in \rcite{Lodha:2025qbg} (referred to as BA, EXP, and LOG in Table II of that work), which are all effectively low-redshift parametrizations that behave almost exactly like the CPL parametrization at low redshifts, implying that they are also prone to the same issues discussed in the present work.